 My bank and other websites I visit often use https.
 Will I still need VPN service?

-With the Heartbleed bug discovered in OpenSSL and https bug discovered in iPad, iPhone and Mac OS X Mavericks, the secure lock in the browser was discovered to be not too secure after all.
+With the Heartbleed bug discovered in OpenSSL and https bug discovered in iPad, iPhone and Mac OS X Mavericks, the secure lock in the browser turned out to be not too secure after all.
 Many websites with sensitive personal information and VPN providers were severely affected by the bug.
 Acevpn adds an additional layer of security making it next to impossible for an intruder/hacker to analyze traffic.

 I am sold.
 I signed up for VPN.
 Do I still need a firewall and antivirus on my computer?

 Yes, Advanced firewall on our servers stop all insecure traffic reaching your computer or network from Internet.
-However, we still suggest you to have a good firewall and antivirus program on your computer for additional security.
+However, we still suggest you have a good firewall and antivirus program on your computer for additional security.